 Hyperbaric Oxygen Therapy stimulates angiogenesis which means growing new blood vessels and improvement to tissues.
-In 2007 HBOT was shown to cause an increase in new Stem Cell release from our bone marrow into our circulation, thus repairing natural damage with the normal ageing process.
-Hyperbaric Oxygen Therapy has been also shown to have huge detoxification effects and suppresses inflammation.
-Most of our chronic diseases are now recognised to result from chronic inflammation.
+In 2007 HBOT was shown to cause an increase in new Stem Cells released from our bone marrow into our circulation, thus repairing natural damage with the normal aging process.
+This therapy has been also shown to have huge detoxification effects and suppresses inflammation.
+Most of our chronic diseases are now recognized to result from chronic inflammation.

-When you add up all of these beneficial effects of Hyperbaric Oxygen Therapy and then combine them with the many other documented effects of HBOT on ailments and diseases, the facts are irrefutable and equate to having great anti-ageing effects.
+When you add up all of these beneficial effects of Ant-Ageing Hyperbaric Oxygen Therapy and then combine them with the many other documented effects of HBOT on ailments and diseases, the facts are irrefutable and equate to having great anti-aging effects.

-Whether you are a professional athlete or just somebody who enjoys challenging your body, your participation in sports or other taxing physical activities.
-The utilisation of Hyperbaric Oxygen Therapy sessions can give you the edge you need to perform at your personal best, every time.
+Whether you are a professional athlete or just somebody who enjoys challenging your body, your participation in sports, or other taxing physical activities.
+The utilization of HBOT sessions can give you the edge you need to perform at your personal best, every time.

 Hyperbaric Oxygen Therapy speeds recovery from sports injuries, even those old residual ones you picked up years before.
 It gives the athlete a faster recovery from workouts and increases energy and mental clarity levels both on and off the field by providing more oxygen at the cellular level.
-This equates to rapid healing, the energy levels are high, and the athlete is able to focus and perform at peak levels.
-Many athletes report much lower lactic acid build-up with HBOT therapy, also greater endurance and less muscle fatigue.
+This equates to rapid healing, the energy levels are high, and the athlete can focus and perform at peak levels.
+Many athletes report much lower lactic acid build-up with HBOT therapy, also greater endurance, and less muscle fatigue.